-Skunk fur is reputed to have an odour, especially when wet, but this should never happen today.
-If an animal sprays itself before being dispatched, the pelt should be discarded.
-But if there is only a vestigial smell, a skilled fur dresser can remove it.
+Skunk fur is reputed to have an odour, especially when wet, but this should not be a problem today.
+Using proper trapping techniques, it is rare that an animal sprays.
+And even if there is a slight vestigial smell, a skilled fur dresser can remove it.

 And last, but perhaps not least, it’s called “skunk”.

 So how easy is it to produce skunk pelts?
 Pretty easy.
 Let’s start with trapping.